 - Did you ever meet an unfriendly car salesman?
 Did a waitress ever show her real feelings to you?
 Isn’t it standard practice in the West to act friendly to make money?

-‘Jineteros make their money in a covert way.
+‘Jineteros covertly make their money.
 They don’t tell you it’s about the money!’

 - Well, what’s your job?
 How do you make money?
 Does a nurse tell a patient that she’s only helping him because of the money?
-(She is… if the hospital stopped paying her, she would find another job.)
+(She is… If the hospital stopped paying her, she would find another job.)
 Does the friendly car salesman tell you about his commission?
 Our book is also for sale at Amazon, do they tell you they pocket 50%?
-We consider making money as normal but when a Cuban does, it’s suddenly wrong.
+We consider making money as normal, but when a Cuban does it, it’s suddenly wrong.

 ‘They mislead you lie and are manipulative.’